vanderpatrick/Hackteam-6/README.md

 #### Code Validation

 The [W3C Markup Validator](https://validator.w3.org/) service was used to validate the `HTML` and `CSS` code used.
-The [JSHint JavaScript Code Quality Tool](https://jshint.com/) was also used to validate the sites `JS` code.
+The [JSHint JavaScript Code Quality Tool](https://jshint.com/) was also used to validate the site's `JS` code.
 Python validation was made by the Code Institute [CI Python Linter](https://pep8ci.herokuapp.com/) validation web app.

 **Results:**